All Episodes

 And it takes no prisoners.

-They are elitists and they're just not you you wouldn't, I don't think, fully trust them or or their organizations.
+They are elitists, and they're just not – you wouldn't, I don't think, fully trust them or their organizations.

 And these are not bad guys.

-But you can rely on the fact that when all this is done, these are these are these are people that you would would not mind being around at all, and you wouldn't you wouldn't mind them uh having some role in your life, be it friendship, member of your church, uh or what have you.
+But you can rely on the fact that when all this is done, these are people that you would not mind being around at all, and you wouldn't mind them having some role in your life, be it friendship, member of your church, or what have you.

-But they're both in a in a pretty heated competition here for the most powerful job in the world.
+But they're both in a pretty heated competition here for the most powerful job in the world.

 And there are certain things that you have to do, certain requirements that you have to do to achieve this job, to win what it takes to win this job.